robbiew/fetch16c/README.md

 Example: ```./fetch16c -years 4 -path /home/robbiew/art``` would grab 4 years of packs from the current year.

-If you just want the current year's pack, use `-years 0`
+If you just want the current year's pack, use `-years 1`

-For Linux, Rpi and Mac...
+Tested on Ubuntu 22.04.